Z-root-X/DocuMint/README.md

 *   **Configuration Persistence**: Your settings are saved when you close the application and reloaded when you open it again.
 *   **In-App Instructions**: A comprehensive user guide is available within the application.
 *   **Standalone Executable**: A build script is included to create a single executable file for easy distribution.

+## Example Files

+The `examples` directory contains:

+*   `example_data.csv`: An example Excel file with dummy data.
+*   `example_template.txt`: An example Word template with all the available placeholders.

 ## Getting Started